Make Your Next Trip Extraordinary

 Meg Austin

-Meg’s longstanding friendships on select Caribbean islands that offer spectacular resorts—specifically, Anguilla, Antigua, the British Virgin Islands, Dominica, Nevis, St. Barts, St. Kitts, St. Lucia, and Turks and Caicos—as well as on Mexico’s Riviera Maya (on the Caribbean Sea) translate to special treatment for her travelers.
+Meg’s longstanding friendships on select Caribbean islands that offer spectacular resorts—specifically, Anguilla, Antigua, the Cayman Islands, Dominica, Nevis, St. Barts, St. Kitts, St. Lucia, and Turks and Caicos—as well as on Mexico’s Riviera Maya (on the Caribbean Sea) translate to special treatment for her travelers.
 That could mean a coveted snorkeling time before the cruise-ship day-trippers arrive, or the last room at a nearly sold-out hotel.
-An avid diver and snorkeler, she is your best resource for vacations that you hope to spend mainly underwater.
-She’s a fount of ideas for keeping everyone in your multigenerational family happy (especially any who want to get SCUBA-certified).
+An avid diver and snorkeler, she is your best resource for vacations that you hope to spend in large part underwater.
+She’s also a fount of ideas for keeping everyone in your multigenerational family happy (especially any who want to get scuba-certified).

 Expect trips orchestrated by Meg to have a five-night minimum and start at $1,000 per day for two travelers or $1,500 per day for dive vacations.